envelope-project/mlem/README.md

 ## Acknowledgement
 This project is partially financed by project ENVELOPE, which is supported by Federal Ministry of Education and Research (BMBF) of the Federal Republic of Germany.
+Development of the KNL and testing is partially funded by the Liebniz Supercomputing Centre